 The goal of the Enforcement Program of the NRB is to address Act 250 violations across Vermont under the Uniform Environmental Law Enforcement Act (10 V.S.A.
 Chapter 201) in a comprehensive, fair, and evenhanded manner in order to protect the environment, public health, and the integrity of the Act 250 program.
 Act 250 enforcement is also intended to prevent any unfair economic advantage gained through violations, and deter repeated violations of Act 250.
 In furtherance of these goals, the NRB promotes compliance with Act 250 both by enforcing the specific conditions in Land Use Permits issued by the District Commissions and by requiring that projects which are subject to the Act’s jurisdiction obtain Act 250 permits.

-The Enforcement Program is directed by the Chair of the NRB and is implemented through the NRB attorneys and the NRB Enforcement Officer.
+The Enforcement Program is directed by the Chair of the NRB and is implemented through the NRB attorneys and the NRB Compliance and Enforcement Officers.
 Enforcement actions may conclude in a negotiated settlement or, if contested, an Order from the Superior Court, Environmental Division.
 These actions seek compliance with permit conditions, the filing of permit applications, remediation, and the imposition of civil penalties, as necessary.